kkyamada/bert-rbp/README.md

 # 4. Attention analysis
 ## 4.1 Region type annotation
-For TIAL1 and EWSR1, annotation files are contained in the `sample_dataset/RBP/nontraining_sample_finetune` as `annotation.npy`.
+For TIAL1 and EWSR1, annotation files are contained in the `sample_dataset/RBP/nontraining_sample_finetune` as `annotations.npy`.
 When creating annotation files of your interest, refer to the above file format or see the instruction in the `annotations.ipynb` file.

 ## 4.2 Region type analysis
 After fine-tuning, you can conduct region type analysis on the specified BERT-RBP  by running: